datacommonsorg/website/custom_dc/README.md

 Once the prerequisites and api keys from above are in place, here's how you can start a local custom DC instance quickly.

+> Note that this is only a quick start section.
+See the rest of the sections for more details.

 ### Env variables

 Open [sqlite_env.list](sqlite_env.list) and specify values for `DC_API_KEY` and `MAPS_API_KEY`.

 > NOTE: Do not use double-quotes or spaces when specifying the values.

-### Run docker
+### Start services

-In the root of this repository, run:
+To start the custom DC services, in the root of this repository, run Docker as follows:

 ```bash
 docker run -it \